Hospital Stays and Discharge Planning

 Refusing Discharge

 Manitoba's healthcare system is a shared service for all Manitobans.
-If you decline to be transferred or decline discharge from the hospital/health centre when medical care is no longer required, access will be limited for others who require care.
+If you decline the transfer or discharge plan communicated by your healthcare team when medical care is no longer required, access is limited for others who require care.

 You will be charged a daily rate, as set by Manitoba Health, Seniors and Long-Term Care, for remaining in a space that is no longer medically required.